grailsmarket/contracts/README.md

 - **Batch utilities** — bulk availability checks, price quotes, commitment generation

 ### Subscriptions
-- **Pay-per-day subscription** — subscribe to Grails PRO for any number of days
+- **Multi-tier subscriptions** — subscribe to Pro, Plus, or Gold for any number of days
-- **Extend active subscriptions** — additional days stack on current expiry
-- **Owner-controlled pricing** — contract owner can update the daily rate
+- **Oracle-based USD pricing** — tier prices are set in attoUSD/second; ETH costs are derived at transaction time via a Chainlink ETH/USD oracle
+- **Tier upgrades** — upgrade to a higher tier and convert remaining time proportionally based on tier price rates (no value lost)
+- **Automatic refunds** — excess ETH is returned in the same transaction
 - **Owner withdrawal** — owner can withdraw collected funds
 - **Ownable2Step** — safe two-step ownership transfers